uzairsayyed-005/RIN_Explore/README.md

-# Understanding the RIN Knowledge Graph
+# Understanding the RIN Knowledge Graph Project

 ### Why This Exploration?